Conzar/puppet-softwareAutoInstall/README.md

   easybuildversion => EBversion,
   }
 ```
 Where yourBranch is a string containing the name of the branch you want to install (either "core" or "experimental").
+And EBversion the version of EasyBuild you want to use to install these softwares. (e.g: 1.15.1)

-Note: By default, the "core" set of software will be installed, so if you simply do:
+Note: By default, the "core" set of software will be installed and your default version of EasyBuild will be used, so if you simply do:
-include softwareAutoInstall
+  `include softwareAutoInstall`
 this is the set that will be installed.

 # Customize installation